socrocket/core/doc/codingstyle.md

 Furthermore to simpliefy the migration process of old/other code to the codingstyle you may use "uncrustify": http://uncrustify.sourceforge.net/

 A configuration is availabe in tools/uncrustify.cfg.
-It cn be used with:
+Make sure you use at least version 0.60.
+It can be used with:
 ~~~
 uncrustify -c tools/uncrustify.cfg --replace <filename>
 ~~~